 The Cover Letter

-I can’t tell you how many times I hear “Nobody uses cover letters anymore” or “Hiring Managers or Recruiters don’t read cover letters.”
+I can’t tell you how many times I hear, “Nobody uses cover letters anymore” or “Hiring Managers or Recruiters don’t read cover letters.”
 Well, these statements can’t be further from the truth.
 Cover letters are just and if not more important than they have ever been.
 You take the time and money to get a great resume together and don’t put any thought into a cover letter.
 It’s like having a Corvette with an empty gas tank an amazing automobile, but you can’t drive it anywhere.
 Personally, people who don’t take the time to put a cover letter together are doing an injustice to their job search.

 Why Do I Need A Cover Letter?

 I’ll be the first to admit that a hiring manager or recruiter doesn’t have the time to read every cover letter and resume they receive fully.
-I also can’t tell you how many times I looked for a cover letter with a resume to give me an insight of a potential candidate’s qualifications.
+I also can’t tell you how many times I looked for a cover letter with a resume to give me an insight into a potential candidate’s qualifications.
 When a company has two similar resumes side by side, a cover letter can add a voice to your resume and increase your odds of getting that interview.

 What Is A Cover Letter?

 In the past, before electronic mail you mailed your resume and enclosed with your resume was a cover letter.
 A cover letter introduces your resume and gives it purpose, clarity, and personality.
 Remember a cover letter is your “First Impression,” and it also provides a look into how well you communicate, so please take the time to write clearly and professionally, avoiding any grammar-spelling errors, jargons and run on sentences.
-Show enthusiasm, optimism, and confidence, but keeping it professional and respectful, there is a thin line where you can sound pompous which can destroy that first impression.
+Show enthusiasm, optimism, and confidence, but professional and respectful, there is a thin line where you can sound pompous which can destroy that first impression.

 There are generally three types of cover letters